 In case you were thinking you could exfoliate and the dark patches would disappear with the dead skin, unfortunately it’s not this easy.
 The constant scrubbing will lead to inflammation, making matters worse.
 Avoid sore, irritated skin and talk to a professional instead.

 If you got a little too serious about your summer tan or have simply noticed dark patches popping up in your skin, don’t worry, there are treatment options available.
-Contact our clinic about the Q-switch ND Yag laser.
+Contact Lux Medical Aesthetic Clinic about the Q-switch ND Yag laser.
 It’s medically-proven to reduce pigmentation and help achieve brighter, clearer skin.

 The key to treating pigmentation is early intervention.
 Beautiful skin is achievable.